lfarroco/verbo-lang/test/todo/output/submit.md

 You will receive a list of files describing how a software should work.
 Each file name is delimited by a double equal sign (==).
 Starting from the file "main.md", generate code that will implement the software.
-If the code description has the pattern "... generate" it means that you should generate data that fits that context.
+If the code description says something in the lines of "... generate n items", or "generate n random items", it means that you should generate data that fits that context.
+If the description says something in the lines of "using the constant/variable declared at some_file.md", this means that you should use the variable declared at the file x.md (not try to import it).
+If the constant is used in multiple places, you may turn it into a function.
 The response should come as a single block of code.
 The code should not be wrapped in backticks.
-The target language is JavaScript.
+The target language is TypeScript.

 == example-todos.md ==